-Maybe you have a poor banking history or no credit history making it difficult to obtain an account from a traditional financial institution.
+Maybe you have a poor banking history or no credit history making it difficult to obtain a personal loan or banking account from a traditional financial institution.
 Turning to a prepaid card option may be the way to go.

 We’ve done a detailed NetSpend Review so you have all of the information when deciding if a prepaid card account is right for you.